 These weren’t babies, more like middle-schoolers who needed more attention than adults can provide.
 At one point, they came out to talk to a wet suit that had been hung on the bimini.

 We were in the middle of the Gray Whale migration and saw those leviathans every day.
 Also spotted a Minke Whale, which is characterized by its lack of a spout.
 The water was glassy and this one just popped up off our starboard bow and swam parallel with us for some time.

 Dolphins, you ask.
 Billions of Common (hence the name) Dolphins swam by us.
 Well, probably 1,000 or so in a pod that reached from horizon to horizon.
 Up to 20 of them would try to ride our bow wave and would stick with us for several minutes only to be replaced by another team.

 The water was glassy and we were motoring at about 5 knots.
 The dolphins stayed with us until we slowed down to let a whale cross our bow.

-It’s been a dry winter and spring, but we were still treated to a fine display of Giant Coreopsis.
+It had been a dry winter in 2007, but we were still treated to a fine display of Giant Coreopsis.
 For additional info on island plants, go to Cal Flora info

 The Brown Pelicans were in their nests and the naturalists had closed off many of the trails so that we wouldn’t disturb the critters.
 Apparently they’re pretty shy and if they leave their nests, they will not return.
 Makes for some unhappy babies.